 Operating Sustainably

-In 2021, we continued our commitment to transparency by participating in the CDP 2021 Climate Change Questionnaire, receiving a B on our disclosure.*
+In 2024, we reaffirmed our continuing commitment to transparency by participating in the CDP 2024 Questionnaire, earning a B score on our Climate Change disclosure.*

-*CDP, formerly Carbon Disclosure Project, is a nonprofit that runs the global disclosure system for investors, companies, cities, states, and regions to manage their environmental impacts.
+*CDP, formerly Carbon Disclosure Project, is a nonprofit that runs a global disclosure system for investors, companies, cities, states, and regions to manage their environmental impacts.

 Our Focus